luismalamoc/react-typescript-template/README.md

 # React TypeScript Template

-A modern React application template built with TypeScript, React, and shadcn/ui.
+A modern React application template built with TypeScript, React, and Radix UI components.
 This template provides a solid foundation for building web applications with a beautiful UI and well-organized code structure.
 It includes a task management feature as an example implementation.

 ## Features

-- 🎨 Modern UI with shadcn/ui components
+- 🎨 Modern UI with Radix UI components
 - 🌙 Light and dark mode support
 - 📱 Responsive design for all device sizes
-- 🔒 Authentication flow (login, register, forgot password)
 - ✅ Task management (create, update, delete tasks)
 - 🏷️ Task filtering by status
 - 🔄 State management with Zustand
+- 📝 Form validation with Zod and React Hook Form
+- 🚀 Fast development with Vite
+- 🧩 TypeScript for type safety

 ## Project Structure

+This template follows a technical responsibility organization pattern, where code is organized by technical function rather than by domain:

 ```
 react-typescript-template/